patrickfav/website-favre/codedoc-gen/docs/md/docs/articles/Handling-Proguard-as-Library-Developer.md

+> :MetaOverride target=subject
+>
+> Handling Proguard as Library Developer or in a Multi-Module Android Application

+> :MetaOverride target=keywords
+>
+> Android, Proguard, Java

 # Handling Proguard as Library Developer or in a Multi-Module Android Application

 Handling Proguard as Library Developer or in a Multi-Module Android Application